 Welcome to the Office of Accessibility Resources at Shippensburg University!
 Located at 252 Mowrey Hall, our hours of operation are 8:00am - 4:30pm, Monday - Friday.
 [Please note that we close at 4:00pm during spring, summer, and winter breaks.]

 The Office of Accessibility Resources (OAR) at Shippensburg University uses a web-based services platform called Accommodate to provide services to registered students with accommodations.
 Access to this system is available to all students who are registered with our office.
-Current OAR students can access Accommodate by clicking HERE.
+Current OAR students can access to Accommodate at https://ship-accommodate.symplicity.com/.

 If you are an incoming or current student who is not yet registered with our office but would like to request accommodations, please complete an Accommodation Request Form.